December 29, 2024

 Is leggy growth seasonal?

 Not usually.
-ZZ plants grow slowly year-round, but legginess is more about the environment than the season.
+ZZ plants grow slowly all year and legginess is more about the environment than the season.

 Final Thoughts